 Green tea, native to China and India, has been consumed worldwide since ancient times for its health benefits.
-Eastern cultures have also consumed this beverage because of its apparent impact on health.
+Eastern cultures have also consumed this beverage because of its apparent health benefits.

-Aside from being a widely consumed beverage, it also attracted scientific research for its potential positive effects on the body, especially on the immune system, securing against oxidative stress that can harm cells and counteracting immune system issues.
+Aside from being a widely consumed beverage, it has also attracted scientific research for its potential positive effects on the body, especially on the immune system, helping protect against oxidative stress that can harm cells and counteract immune system issues.

-In addition to health advantages, green tea has impressive effects on skin and hair benefits.
+In addition to health advantages, green tea has impressive effects on skin and hair.
 Green tea is believed to be exceptionally helpful for the human body.

 Components |